 The Master of Arts Degree launches students into the study of literature, writing, and rhetoric at the graduate level.
 The program offers two years of intensive study in the major fields of British and American literature, covering the debates and approaches that animate the discipline of English.
 Our M.A. graduates are fully prepared to proceed to study at the doctoral level, and their training in critical thinking, language skills, and cultural history has also proven to be fruitful preparation for a range of careers outside of academia.

 Please see the M.A.
 Guide for more information about coursework, annual review, the M.A. language requirement, and M.A.
 Comprehensive Examination or Co-op.
+The 2018-2019 guide will be posted in mid-July 2018.

 Master’s students can elect to do a Co-op in their fourth semester in the program.
 Learn more about co-op at Northeastern.